mbilab/Web-tutorial/unit/debug/ex6/README.md

 ## Description

-1. When clicking the `list student whose id is E123456789` button, there is no result.
-You may find that the browser can't parse the response data.
-Try to fix this.
+Input two student IDs and click the `Get user names` button.
+The corresponding student names should be shown on the screen.
+Try to fix it.

 Hints:

-* Check how server send string in the `main.js`.
+You may find that `public/app.js:7` expects that server reponses a object and `serv.js:14` tries to pack two names into a JSON string.
+But, is the packed JSON string valid?